Hunters Misinformed About CWD

 Quarantine your knife, saw, clothing and anything else that came into contact with flesh, bone or body fluids until you get the test results back.
 Put these items in a plastic bag.
 If the animal tests positive for CWD, throw the entire bag away.
 It’s worse than keeping radioactive material in your house.

-Game Processing Is A Very Risky Pathway
+Game Processing A Risky Pathway

 If you hunt in a state that has confirmed cases of CWD (or a state that borders such a state), process the meat yourself.
 Odds are that every game processing facility has processed at least one animal with CWD.
 That single animal (and there probably were many) contaminated every knife, saw, table and other surfaces and equipment permanently.

 Even if the deer, elk or moose that you shot is healthy, every carcass that is processed in the wake of an infected animal is exposed to prions.
 It’s impossible to prove a game processing facility as clean and sterile when it comes to prions, so the risk to you and your family is much too great.
 Plus, you never know if you are getting back meat from the animal that you brought in or not.

 Ask the game processor what they are doing to protect you and others from prions.
 Record the answer because there is not a good answer unless it’s: “We guarantee that we have never processed an animal with prion disease.
 We quarantine every carcass off site.
 Each carcass is wrapped in plastic and sealed before it enters quarantine.
 Once test results are returned negative, we transfer the carcass and proceed to process it in a way that assures that every customer receives the meat from the animal that they brought in.”

 In the Midwest, many hunters and farmers like to feed the bucks protein meal to make them grow bigger antlers faster.
 That’s another reason that we have prion disease among deer, elk and moose.
 The other reason is the reckless dumping of infectious human sewage sludge on farmland and open spaces.